 Co-Development and Co-Promotion: Termination.
-Either party may terminate by providing 180 days written notice.
-If the Company terminates, the product becomes a Regeneron product, and is subject to all future milestone and royalty payment obligations under the Regeneron Agreement.
-If Regeneron terminates and has contributed at least \$5 million in development costs under the Co/Co agreement, the Company will pay low- to mid-single digit royalties on the net sales of the product, depending on co-funding percentage, stage at termination and, if any, Regeneron IP incorporated into the product.
+Either party may terminate a particular Co/Co agreement by providing 180 days written notice.
+If the Company terminates, the product subject to the Co/Co agreement becomes a Regeneron product, and is subject to all future milestone and royalty payment obligations under the 2016 Regeneron Agreement.
+If Regeneron terminates and has contributed at least \$5.0 million in development costs under the particular Co/Co agreement, the Company will pay low- to mid-single-digit royalties on the net sales of the product, depending on co-funding percentage, stage at termination and, if any, Regeneron IP incorporated into the relevant product.

-Accounting Analysis.
-The Company determined that the Regeneron Agreement is within the scope of ASC 606.
-The Company evaluated the promised goods and services under the Regeneron Agreement and determined that the Regeneron Agreement included three performance obligations: (1) a combined performance obligation including the licenses to targets and the associated research activities and evaluation plans; (2) a combined performance obligation including the technology collaboration and associated research activities; and (3) the common stock.
+2016 Regeneron Agreement: Accounting Analysis.
+The Company determined that the 2016 Regeneron Agreement is within the scope of ASU 2014-09, Revenue from Contracts with Customers (Topic 606), and its related amendments (collectively known as "ASC 606").
+The Company evaluated the promised goods and services under the 2016 Regeneron Agreement and determined that it included three performance obligations: (i) a combined performance obligation including the licenses to targets and the associated research activities and evaluation plans; (ii) a combined performance obligation and associated research activities; and (iii) the common stock.